Joint Petition Divorce Attorney

-- In Nevada, a divorce is often filed in the form of a Joint Petition (NRS 125.182) It is the simplest way to file and obtain a divorce when both parties agree to all terms of the terms, including child custody, child support, visitation, and property division (if applicable) and when both parties agree to sign the divorce documents.
+- In Nevada, a divorce is often filed in the form of a Joint Petition (NRS 125.182) It is the simplest way to file and obtain a divorce when both parties agree to all terms of the divorce, including child custody, child support, visitation, and property division (if applicable) and when both parties agree to sign the divorce papers.

-- Both parties must sign the joint petition and the decree to have the divorce granted–this is Nevada law, not just our rule.
+- Both parties must sign the joint petition and the decree to have the joint petition divorce granted–this is Nevada law.

-- Once these have been signed and notarized, the joint petition is filed with the Court and the decree submitted for the signature of the judge assigned to your case.
+- Once these have been signed and notarized, the joint petition divorce is filed with the Court and the divorce decree submitted for the signature of the judge assigned to your case.

-- Once the judge signs the Decree, the clerk files it and your divorce becomes final.
+- Once the judge signs the decree of divorce, the clerk files it and your Nevada divorce becomes final.

-- We have the experience and the knowledge to make your joint petition Nevada divorce run as smoothly as possible. .
+- We have the experience and the knowledge to make your Joint Petition Divorce run as smoothly as possible.